acend/openshift-operations-training/content/en/docs/01/03_further-components.md

 ...
 ```

-There should be an OpenShift Elasticsearch Operator in each Namespace.
+There should be an OpenShift Elasticsearch Operator in each namespace.
 The version number might be different than shown.

 Verify the Cluster Logging Operator isntallation: